 To answer the question let us have a quick look around.
 Google “online casino” and you will instantly be overrun by tons of search results for actual casinos and affiliate resources.
 Every casino relies on SEO, affiliate marketing and other nuances to crawl its way to the top of the search engine results page and dominate the player’s attention.
 But when the players finally discover your casino, what do you do to make them stay?

-Great design, visualization and content delivery methods are fine, but let’s face the truth: growing popularity of online gambling attracts many experienced professionals into this business.
+Great design, visualisation and content delivery methods are fine, but let’s face the truth: growing popularity of online gambling attracts many experienced professionals into this business.
 The overall level of gambling sites has made a huge leap forward as compared to earlier stages of the industry.

 Most reputable casinos have relatively the same set of game providers available for players.
 This is in part due to a certain conservativeness of the gamblers who prefer a specific line-up.